deNBI/nova_dynamic_vendordata/README.md

 using a separate network layer.

 ## Requirements and known issues.
-nova_dynamic_vendordata is tested on Ubuntu 20.04 and newer (Python 3.8 or newer).
-Older python version might work, but Ubuntu 18.04 with default python 3 version (3.6) is known not to be working.
+`nova_dynamic_vendordata` has been tested on Ubuntu 20.04 and newer (Python 3.8 or newer).
+Older python versions might work, but

-As defined in the requirements.txt the project is based on:

-- Flask
-- os_client_config
-- gunicorn
-- pymemcach
+Ubuntu 18.04 with default python 3 version (3.6) is known NOT to be working.